carlosbaraza/sierpinski.js/README.md

     * ~~Split visible triangles until optimal amount of triangles in screen.~~
     * ~~Split newly visible triangles to same split degree.~~
     * ~~Merge triangles when zooming out.~~
-  * Optimize performance.
-Using simpler graphical objects and render groups.
+  * ~~Optimize performance.
+Using simpler Sierpinski Triangle as basic drawing element.~~
   * ~~Optimize performance.
 Move culling, splitting and merging to workers.~~
   * Workaround scale limit of 48E11 for infinite zoom.
 * Nice UI to control the app.